Neisner's: History

 During the 1960s and '70s, the company created the Big N division, a format which resembled the big box stores of today.
 These were located primarily in New York and several other northeastern states.

 Neisner's petitioned for bankruptcy protection on 1 December 1977 and the Ames Department Stores acquired the chain in November 1978.
+GC Murphy moved into several of the former Big N stores with its Murphy's Mart format including one in Mount Vernon, Ohio.